 In accordance with our statutory functions and powers, we will obtain data from third parties in the following ways (and for the following reasons):

-From operators, either at our request or when they are required to report information to us.
-Obtaining such data from operators is for the purposes of our exercise of our functions, particularly in the context of seeking to achieving our regulatory objects under Isle of Man Gambling legislation.
+From license holders operators, either at our request or when they are required to report information to us.
 This may include information about problem gamblers, for example, from complainants, members of the public, other regulatory bodies, witnesses and experts about persons who may be relevant to a regulatory investigation

 Data provided by licence applicants identifying people relevant to the application who are not the applicants themselves (for example, funders).